Opioid Epidemic Response: Employer Toolkit

 - Review wellness programs at a leadership team meeting.

-- Tweet about using sick days to support wellness.
+- Post on social media about using sick days to support wellness (Word).

 In a survey of 501 human resources decision-makers, 80% recognize that substance use disorder is impacting employees and their families, but 42% believe it is a moral failing, and 65% said it is a justifiable reason to fire someone (Source: National Employer Survey: Prescription Drugs and the US Workforce, National Safety Council).